 And remember to love God with all your heart.
 Love others the way Jesus loves you.
 And make sure all the glory goes to Him!

 20 “Oh, why give light to those in misery, and life to those who are bitter?
 21 They long for death, and it won’t come.
 They search for death more eagerly than for hidden treasure.

 22 They’re filled with joy when they finally die, and rejoice when they find the grave.
 23 Why is life given to those with no future, those God has surrounded with difficulties?

 24 I cannot eat for sighing; my groans pour out like water.
 25 What I always feared has happened to me.
 What I dreaded has come true.
 26 I have no peace, no quietness.
 I have no rest; only trouble comes.”

+Let me set up today’s message with an image from the novel by Nathaniel Hawthorne, “The Scarlet Letter” set in Boston in the Puritan era.
+It’s the story of a woman who conceived after committing adultery.
 Because of her act she was forced to wear the Scarlet letter “A” stitched on her clothes.
 It was the religious community’s attempt to fill her with shame.

 There’s another Scarlet letter that many of us have worn—The Scarlet Letter D!
 When we launched this series called Surviving Your D-Day Invasions, we said that each of the attacks we would discuss come as a sneak invasion from a hostile enemy.
 When you look at today’s topic of Divorce, we know that to be true.
 In this series, we are looking at the Old Testament story of a man named Job.
 Job did not experience divorce, but these words he wrote fit those of us who have.
 I also said that we would be walking through my own personal story.
 Here is the one thing I ask you to remember: